 We looked at 24 terms related to restless leg syndrome, collected the searches in each state for these terms, and adjusted for population.
 These are the top and bottom states looking to Google to understand the causes and triggers for restless leg syndrome and options for treatment and relief.

-North Dakotans look to Google most often to understand triggers and options for treatment of restless leg syndrome, followed by Vermont and New Hampshire.
+North Dakotans look to Google most often to understand triggers and options for treatment of restless legs syndrome, followed by Vermont and New Hampshire.
 Californians were least likely to search for this info.

-While there is no particular cause for restless leg syndrome, researchers believe it may be caused by an imbalance of the brain chemical dopamine, which sends messages to the brain to control muscle movement.
-Restless leg syndrome also may run in the family and can become more prevalent in expecting mothers during the last trimester.
+While there is no particular cause for restless legs syndrome, researchers believe it may be caused by an imbalance of the brain chemical dopamine, which sends messages to the brain to control muscle movement.
+Restless legs syndrome also may run in the family and can become more prevalent in expecting mothers during the last trimester.
 Fortunately, symptoms usually disappear after delivery.